JWiggins973/SNHU-CS340/README.md

 # CS340
 *Contains my Final project from the term*

+## Functionality and purpose
+SNHU Dashboard was created to provide a user-friendly UI that enables non-technical users the ability to query a database.

+## Preview

 ## To get a local copy up and running follow these steps 🏃💨
 - Download zip file (project 2) containing
   - projectTwo.ipynb